 The Course Catalog provides detailed information about specific major and minor requirements.
 Course lists are available showing which courses count towards the area concentrations and thematic tracks.

-Students with high grade point averages or a scholarly bent are encouraged to apply for honors in international relations or to conduct research with a faculty member.
+Students with high grade point averages or with a particular scholarly interest are encouraged to pursue honors by writing an honors thesis.

 One semester of study abroad is strongly recommended in a country within the area concentration and where the language being used for the language requirement is spoken or in a study abroad program compatible with the selected thematic track.
-Off-campus study in Washington, D.C., including the Washington Semester or Washington Center, also is recommended, but not as highly as overseas study.
 Students should contact the Office of International Education for information about off-campus study.

 The department encourages students to pursue summer internships in positions related to international relations.
 Students have interned in embassies abroad, as well as in government agencies in Washington, D.C.